HeiningaVE/HeiningaVE.github.io/_posts/2019-06-04-Join-me-in-one-of-my-Open-Science-adventures.md

 ---
 layout: post
+title: Slides of talk:
-title: Join me in one of my Open Science adventures!
+subtitle: Join me in one of my Open Science adventures!
 ---

 Today, I had the honor to talk during the PhD lunch meeting of the Interdisciplinary Centre Psychopathology and Emotion regulation (ICPE) at the  University Medical Center Groningen (UMCG):